Web Services 2.0

 Standard-based Authentication

-Oracle CPQ Web Services 2.0 supports the following two industry standards for authentication:
+Oracle CPQ Web Services 2.0 supports the following two industry standards for standard-based authentication:

 Oracle CPQ Web Services 2.0 can be invoked using the Web Services Security UsernameToken elements for authentication.
 As of Oracle CPQ release 2014 R2, the password support is limited to the PasswordText type.